PawanShreSth/Selenium-Python-BoilerPlate-Code/README.md

 # Configuration for using the test script

 1. Create a .env File: In the root directory of your project, create a .env file and specify the following environment variables:
-   `USERNAME=your_username`
+   Example of where to store `.env` is shown by using the file `.env.example` `USERNAME=your_username`
    `PASSWORD=your_password`
    `BASE_URL=your_base_url`